 You may reserve a name for 120 days by filing an Application for Reservation of Business Name with the Utah Division of Corporations.
 The reservation may be filed online at the Utah Online Business Registration website or by mail.
-The filing fee is $22.

 Every Utah LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be an Utah resident or a business entity authorized to do business in Utah.
 The registered agent must have a physical street address in Utah.

 If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
-If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
+If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.